 Arm has launched Arm Mobile Studio 2020.1.
 This is an update to our studio of developer tools for debugging and optimizing Android games and their rendering workloads.
 The release includes Mobile Studio Professional Edition, and the freely available Starter Edition.
 The starter edition enables automated Android application performance analysis for Arm CPUs and Mali GPUs as part of continuous integration (CI) workflows.

 Arm Mobile Studio Professional users can integrate data from the toolsuite into an existing CI workflow to deploy large-scale automated performance testing across multiple devices.
 Use Streamline and Performance Advisor to automatically capture key application performance metrics.
-These can include application frame rate, CPU load, and GPU load, as well as detailed metrics about the workload running on the Mali GPU.
+These can include application frame rate, CPU load, and GPU load, and detailed metrics about the workload running on the Mali GPU.
 The easy-to-read performance reports generated by Performance Advisor provide an ideal means to monitor performance during development, and to identify starting points for more detailed optimization investigations.

 Browse the Mali GPU Counter Reference on the Arm Developer website.

-The new Mali datasheet can be used to quickly determine the features and capabilities of Mali GPUs users may find their application running on today.
+The new Mali datasheet can be used to determine the features and capabilities of Mali GPUs that users may find their application running on today.
 It includes Mali-T720, based on the Midgard architecture, through to the latest Mali-G78, based on the Valhall architecture.
 Information available includes at-a-glance performance specifications for each GPU, including warp width, thread count, cache sizes, and the peak operations per clock cycle available for each of the main data processing pipelines.
 This information can be used to set performance budgets, and compare the expected performance across device families.